roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

  He smiled a big smile.
 "Is that so?
 Well, have a good day now, ma'am."
 He reached over and pushed her out of the car with a powerful shove.
 She tumbled out into the midday crowd of pedestrians and came to rest on her back.
 As he drove away she grabbed a chip of concrete off the crumbled sidewalk and threw it after the car.
 It missed, skittering harmlessly into traffic.

  "I know something's going on, you fucking asshole!" she shouted as Luke Burr pulled away.
-Report_Story #1